 Frustration and anger are both natural responses.
 Wise books say that the difference between Frustration and Anger is related to the source.
-Frustration originate from within and anger is commonly a response towards external conditions.
+Frustration originates from within and anger is commonly a response towards external conditions.

 We are all human, therefore we all come to face situations that will make our blood boil.
 It’s just part of life.
-Even the most positive of people will confess to feel frustrated at times.
+Even the most positive of people will confess to feeling frustrated at times.

 Or you can try a different tactic when taking on anger.
 Just don’t go there.
-Simple not easy.
+Simple, not easy.

 I love this one quote “All the justified anger in the world is not going to get a drop of happiness” – Mama Gena

 Isn’t that the truth!
 How often does anger rob you of joy?
 All of the sudden the only thing your mind can focus on is that single episode that is causing you so much anger.
 It is like a vicious cycle, the more you get angry the more it is magnified in your mind.
 And you don’t want to be angry.
 It is no fun!
-Plus, have you seen a woman loose her cool?
+Plus, have you seen a woman lose her cool?
 It’s not very attractive.

 Try saying to yourself: It is frustrating and it is understandable that I am upset, but it is not the end of the world and getting angry is not going to fix it.
 It will only make me more miserable.